 Cash Buyer Website Conversion Rates

 In this case, the website didn’t change… it was mainly a “traffic issue”.
 She started doing Craigslist marketing which tends to yield a higher volume of traffic but lower conversion rate.

 But on average… we’re seeing cash buyer websites (when people drive the visitor to our home pages which are geared to convert well) convert between 20-40% of visitors to a cash buyer with quality traffic.

 Motivated Seller Website Conversion Rates

 We’ve heard people come to us asking if our motivated seller websites are converting at “25% like they used to 5 years ago” and the answer is no, they’re not.

-5 or 6 years ago, before every investor on the block had a website, before 30%-40% of all searches were on cell phones (and most websites aren’t optimized for mobile) and during the recession when hoards of sellers were in dire straights and just needed out (and were willing to opt into any and every website online they could find just to get out of the situation fast), the conversion rates on a motivated seller site could consistently reach 20% or more.
+5, 6, 7 years ago, before every investor on the block had a website, before 50%-60% of all searches were on cell phones (and most websites aren’t optimized for mobile) and during the recession when hoards of sellers were in dire straights and just needed out (and were willing to opt into any and every website online they could find just to get out of the situation fast), the conversion rates on a motivated seller site could consistently reach 20% or more.

 And that’s a stellar conversion rate for a motivated seller website.

-But times have changed a lot, even over the course of a year, and conversion rates these days are a bit softer for motivated sellers.
+But times and markets have changed a lot, even over the course of a year, and conversion rates these days are a bit softer for motivated sellers.

 Sellers today have more choices as far as websites to engage with online and they are pickier with who they’ll work with online.
 They want to see a website that feels credible, that they can trust, and that is easy to use.

 So we’re seeing motivated seller websites (depending on the quality of traffic they’re sending to the site, and what they have done to their site to improve / decrease the conversion rate) convert from 7% to 20%.
-20% is an outlier… and only with organic search traffic (SEO) or direct type in traffic (See pics of real tests from our Carrot clients below).
+20% is an outlier… and only with organic search traffic (SEO) or direct type in traffic.

 What We Consider Average For A Seller’s Website (Your Site Should Convert At Least 8-10%)